-2. Feed the two wires from the thermodisk assembly through the stove and out the left side knockout removed in step 1.
-Insert the thermodisk assembly into the left side convection channel underneath the ashlip.
+1. Feed the two wires from the thermodisk assembly through the space between the stove and rear heat shield.
+Insert the thermodisk assembly into this space until the top portion hooks the top edge of the rear heat shield (see the illustration below).
 The thermodisk should fit tight in the channel.
 If it does not, remove it and bend the metal support down to insure a snug fit.
-Position the thermodisk so it is just behind the support tab (see the illustration below).

-3. Slide the wire clip over the metal between the two knock-outs removed in step 1 (see the illustration below).
+- 2. Slide the wire clip over the rear heat shield.
 Run the two wires from the thermodisk assembly through the wire clip and pull the slack wire out of the stove.
-The wires coming from the thermodisk assembly must not have any slack - these wires may cause a short if the wires come in contact with the firebox.
-Remove enough slack to eliminate the wires rubbing on the firebox, but do not tighten so as to dislodge the thermodisk assembly.

-- 4. Route the two yellow wires from the blower box through the top portion of the blower assembly (the wires must not exit out the hole in the back of the blower box).
-Connect these wires to the two wires from the thermodisk assembly (orientation does not matter). - 5.
+The wires coming from the thermodisk assembly must not have any slack these wires may cause a short if the wires come in contact with the firebox.
+Remove enough slack to eliminate the wires rubbing on the firebox, but do not tighten so as to dislodge the thermodisk assembly. - 3.
+Route the two yellow wires from the blower box through the hole in the back of the blower box (the wires must not exit out of the top).
+Connect these wires to the two wires from the thermodisk assembly (orientation does not matter). - 4.
 Place the blower box near the bottom rear of the stove and push any slack wire into the blower box so that when the blower box is attached the excess wire will not contact the stove.
 Attach the blower box to the stove with the three screws included with the blower kit (use a 3/8" nutdriver).
 You may wish to pre-thread the holes in the back of the stove prior to putting the blower box in place.